jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 Now you can link your targets against libtorch simply like what I did [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/CMakeLists.txt#L19).

 ### 2.2.
-VCPKG Configuration
+CMake and VCPKG Configuration

 Currently, I am planning to use the packages listed in [this file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/vcpkg.json).
-I load the packages with [these lines](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/CMakeLists.txt#L30-L35) in "./csrc/CMakeLists.txt`".
+I load the packages with [these lines](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/CMakeLists.txt#L30-L35) in "./csrc/CMakeLists.txt".
 Then I link those packages to my targets [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/CMakeLists.txt#L20-L21) and [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/test/CMakeLists.txt#L13-L14).

-However, libtorch is compiled with `_GLIBCXX_USE_CXX11_ABI=0` to use legacy ABI before C++11 (I really hope they change this in later releases), which conflitcs with the packages managed by vcpkg in default.
+However, libtorch is compiled with `_GLIBCXX_USE_CXX11_ABI=0` to use legacy ABI before C++11 (I really hope they change this in future releases), which conflitcs with the packages managed by vcpkg in default.
 Consequentially, you have to create a custom vcpkg triplet to control the behaviors when vcpkg actually build the packages.
 The triplet file is [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/cmake/vcpkg-triplets/x64-linux-no-cxx11abi.cmake) and is enabled when building the project by [these lines](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/scripts/build.sh#L44-L45).

+I also set `CMAKE_CXX_SCAN_FOR_MODULES` to `OFF` on [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/cmake/compilers/cxx-compiler-configs.cmake#L14) because some compile errors occurs showing conflicts between the compiler and the libraries.
+This is a temporary solution but I am not planning to use modules from C++20 in this project, so just ignoring it.

 ### 2.3.
 Write and Register Custom Torch Operators

-In order to register a custom torch operator, what you need to do basically is to write a **function** that usually takes several `torch::Tensor` as input and returns a `torch::Tensor` as output, and then register this function to torch.
+In order to register a custom torch **operator**, basically what you need to do next is to write a **function** that usually takes several `torch::Tensor` as input and returns a `torch::Tensor` as output, and then register this function to torch.

-For example, I implemented `pmpp::ops::cpu::launchVecAdd` in [this cpp file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cpp) and `pmpp::ops::cuda::launchVecAdd` in [this cu file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cu) and provide the corresponding torch implentations `pmpp::ops::cpu::vectorAddImpl` and `pmpp::ops::cuda::vectorAddImpl` in [this file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/torch_impl.cpp).
+For example, I implement `pmpp::ops::cpu::launchVecAdd` in [this cpp file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cpp) and `pmpp::ops::cuda::launchVecAdd` in [this cu file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cu) and provide the corresponding torch implentations `pmpp::ops::cpu::vectorAddImpl` and `pmpp::ops::cuda::vectorAddImpl` in [this file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/torch_impl.cpp).

-> 🤔 I didn't add any of those function declarations in hpp files under "./include", because I don't think they should be exposed to the users of the library.
+> 🤔 I didn't add any of those function declarations in hpp files under "./include" because I don't think they should be exposed to the users of the library.
 For the testing part, I will get and test the functions using `torch::Dispatcher` which aligns with the operaters invoked in python.

 To register these implementations as an operater into pytorch, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L10), [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L19), and [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L25), where I: